NATIONAL NEWS – posted May 1, 2016

 The English-Speaking Union partners with Claremont McKenna College's Middle School Public Debate Program to expand middle school debate leagues across the country.
-The ESU sponsors two leagues in New York City and one in New Jersey.
+The ESU sponsors leagues in New York City, New Jersey and Washington, DC.

 Claremont McKenna's Middle School Public Debate Program (MSPDP) is the world's largest program for classroom and contest debating for middle school students, designed to teach public speaking, critical thinking, listening and debating.
 MSPDP works with teachers, administrators, parents, students, and community members to form sustainable debating leagues and classroom oral literacy initiatives.